 If someone is acting on your behalf, such as a Power of Attorney, we will talk to them as well, as they have a responsibility for your finances.

 The loan will have interest charged on it in the same way a normal loan would be charged on money borrowed from a bank.
 The government fixes the maximum interest rate that will be charged and it will be reviewed on the 1 January and the 1 July each year.
-The council currently charges 2.65% per year.
+The council charges variable interest per year.
 The interest will be compounded on an annual basis.
 We will write to you if the interest rate changes.

 There is an administration charge for setting up a deferred payment agreement.
 There may also be an annual administration charge.